wannier-berri/wannier-berri/docs/source/docs/wannierisation.rst

    w90data = wberri.w90files.Wannier90data(seedname='diamond')
    w90data.set_file("dmn", dmn_new)

-   #Now disentangle with sitesym and frozen window (the part that is not implemented in Wanier90)
+   #Now wannierise with sitesym and frozen window (the part that is not implemented in Wanier90)
    w90data.wannierise(
                   froz_min=0,
                   froz_max=4,